Overdue accounts for stumpage and export fees

-Your stumpage is due upon receipt of your invoice.
+Your stumpage and export fees are due upon receipt of your invoice.

 If you don't pay your balance, your account will become overdue.
 An overdue account can affect your bid deposit amounts and may prevent you from bidding on timber licences.

 Contact us if your account is overdue and you would like to discuss your situation or set up a payment plan.